Our Products

 The Bore

-What the Vanes Actually Do
+What the Vanes Do

 Break-In

-A brand-new vane compressor is not at peak efficiency.
 The vane tips, no matter how carefully machined, make only approximate contact with the bore surface.
-Over the first 500 to 1000 operating hours, the composite tip material laps against the bore and gradually conforms to the exact curvature of the cylinder wall.
+Over the first 500 to 1000 operating hours, the composite tip material laps against the bore and conforms to the exact curvature of the cylinder wall.
 Contact area increases.
 Sealing improves.
 Leakage drops.

 The machine gets better with use.